leegee/ionic-mm/README.md

 Bugs
 ----

+- "But when I do..." pos
 - Inconsisent stroke before/after popover

 To Do
 -----

-- Add/remove custom-text components: https://angular.io/guide/dynamic-component-loader
+- remove custom-text components

 Future
 ------